JerryNixon/knowledge/README.md

-# thank you for taking the time
+# Thank you
+Please provide as many solutions in their corresponding language file.
+1. Fork this repository.
+2. Make your changes.
+3. Provide a link to your repository.

-Scenario
+Scenario A
 ---
-1. Given the array values [1, 3, 5, 2, 4, 6]
+1. Given the array [1, 3, 5, 2, 4, 6]
 2. Demonstrate the syntax for an ascending sort.

+Scenario B
+---
+1. Given the string "Microsoft"
+2. Demonstrate the syntax to remove vowels.

+Scenario C
+---
+1. Given the formula "123 / 0"
+2. Demonstrate the syntax to handle exceptions.